fabx/CKA/Readme.txt

 - ...

 Where can I find the documentation about kustomize ?
-Can I use the sig kubernetes GitHub kustomize documentation ?k How could I get the same as kubectl explain kustomization ?
+Can I use the sig kubernetes GitHub kustomize documentation ?
+How could I get the same as kubectl explain kustomization ?

-## TODO
+##TODO##

 Take the official simulation: 2 mock exams
 Killer.sh